Learning Linear Attention in Polynomial Time: Certificate for identifiability of linear attention

 \end{definition} In establishing conditions for identifiability, it will be useful to refer to another condition relating models to datasets. \begin{definition}[Realizability] Let $\Theta \in \Omega_H$ be an MHLA parameterization.
 We say a dataset $D = \{(Z_i,y_i)\}_{i \in [N]}$ is \emph{realizable by a parameterization $\Theta$} if $y_i = \text{MHLA}_{\Theta}(Z_i)$. \end{definition}

 The definition of realizability can be modified to include independent noise at the expense of adding some terms to our analyses.
 See \lemref{lem:error-identifiability} for details.

 Next, we prove that for the model class $\text{MHLA}$ there is an efficiently checkable condition (certificate) of the data $D$ that guarantees the model class is identifiable with respect to $D$.
-Our results follow by reinterpreting the results of \Secref{sec:polyalg} with a focus on data conditions that uniquely determine the optimal regressor.
-In this section we denote the mapping from data to feature space to be $\mathcal{H}$ and the mapping from parameters to feature space to be $p$ which are analogous to the $X$ and $\mathcal{T}_{\Theta}$ of \Secref{sec:polyalg}.
-The overall structure is the following:
+Our results follow by reinterpreting the results of \thmref{thm:learning} with a focus on data conditions that uniquely determine the optimal regressor.
+In this section we denote the mapping from data to feature space to be $\mathcal{H}$ and the mapping from parameters to feature space to be $p$ which are analogous to the $X$ and $\mathcal{T}_{\Theta}$ of \cref{eq:fundamental}.
+We instantiate the feature mapping $\mathcal{H}$ and parameter mapping polynomial $p$ as follows.

-\begin{enumerate} \item In \lemref{lem:certifiable-identifiability}, we prove that if we define $\mathcal{H}$ to be the polynomial defined in \Algref{alg:features-unique}, then checking the eigenvalue $\lambda_{min}(\Lambda_D) > 0$ provides a certificate that the model class is identifiable with respect to the data. \item In \cref{cor:identifiability-formal}, we establish that there exists a polynomial $p$ mapping parameter space to feature space such that $\text{MHLA}_{\Theta} = \text{MHLA}_{\Theta'}$ if and only if $p(\Theta) = p(\Theta')$ for any pair of parameters $\Theta,\Theta' \in \Omega_H$.
-In other words the mapping $p$ determines the equivalence class of parameters that compute the same function.
-We crucially use this fact in our empirical demonstration where we measure functional distance of models with learned parameters vs.\ ground truth parameters by comparing their distance in feature space. \end{enumerate}